 The COVID-19 strain of coronavirus has spread throughout the globe causing quarantine to become the new normal.
 The economic downturn caused by perpetual lockdown has impacted everything across the global supply chain and retail alike.

-Apple is one of the biggest companies in the world, and a lot of how they reacted to the outbreak set the standard for other companies moving forward.
-As countries around the globe cautiously reopen, Apple continues to operate with every safeguard in place.
+Apple is one of the biggest companies in the world, and much of the company's reaction to the outbreak set the standard for other firms moving forward.
+As countries around the globe have cautiously reopened, Apple continues to operate with every safeguard in place.

-A new all-digital WWDC in June and a later-than-normal iPhone event are not the only impacts to Apple's business; find out everything Apple has done during the pandemic, and what they continue to do even as the world tries to find some semblance of normal.
+A new all-digital WWDC in June 2020 and a later-than-normal iPhone event were not the only impacts to Apple's business; find out everything Apple has done during the pandemic, and what they continue to do even as the world tries to find some semblance of normal.

 Apple and apps for coronavirus

 Apple has launched a new app and a website with resources to help people stay informed, and take the proper steps to protect their health during the spread of COVID-19.
 The app is called "Apple COVID-19" and will walk users through a questionnaire and offer guidelines provided by the CDC.

 An update to the COVID-19 app added state department information and additional self-care tips.

 Not to leave first responders out of Apple's efforts, Apple released a second app, "First Responder COVID-19," in partnership with Stanford Medicine.
 The app can be used by first responders to determine the need for a COVID-19 test, and then if they need one, contact Stanford for testing.

 Apple revealed during its Q2 earnings call that the Apple COVID-19 app had been installed over 2 million times.

 Another update to the app added guidelines for quarantining, and helpful information for those who are pregnant or have newborns.